Y0Coss/docs-fork/pages/public_cloud/compute/create_and_delete_a_user/guide.en-ie.md

 Access to Horizon and the OpenStack APIs is established via username/password pairs called "OpenStack users".
 You can create as many OpenStack users as needed and assign them various access permissions.

-In our [Configuring user access to Horizon](/pages/public_cloud/compute/introducing_horizon) guide, we explain how to generate an access password.

 Using the Horizon interface, you can also set passwords for each individual user.
 Please note that when you change a user password, the previous password will be immediately cancelled.

 **This guide explains how to manage OpenStack users from the OVHcloud Control Panel and the Horizon interface.**